 If you have technological trouble submitting your application by the deadline, please write the details of your situation in an email to firstname.lastname@example.org.
 Your case will be reviewed on Friday, Nov.
 19.

 - Global engagement is an excellent addition to any academic program, regardless of your major, as it is a unique opportunity to learn about the world and broaden your horizons while continuing your academic education.

-- Elon’s global engagement programs give you the chance to look at life from a different perspective, to learn more about colorful individuals and the idiosyncrasies of cultures.
+- Elon global engagement programs give you the chance to look at life from a different perspective, to learn more about the idiosyncrasies of cultures and the world’s people.
 You’ll be surprised how much you learn about yourself, too.